Kaiyrly/eb-1a/1-process/README.md

 👨‍💼 Your visa is approved.

 That was it.
 Felt like ~5 minutes.
-Throughout the entire interview, there was no tension, catch, or anything unpleasant.
+Throughout the entire interview, there was no tension, catch or anything unpleasant.
 Just a talk of two enthusiastic people.

-He returned my birth certificate and my military record book and gave me a paper on how to get my passport back, how to pay the final green card fee, and how to travel:
+He returned my birth certificate and my military record book and gave me a paper on how to get my passport back, how to pay the final green card fee and how to travel:

 ![](media/328_approved_front.jpg)